realm/realm-dotnet/native/Readme.md

 #native#

+This folder and its subfolders contains sourcecode to build the extern "C" dll that the c# language binding uses to access tightdb.
-This directory contains C# code that interacts with the tightCSDLL The C# code is not meant to be called by the user of the c# binding, but by the C# binding itself.
-All P/Invoke and marshalling stuff has been put in files in this directory, these files are likely the only ones that have to change materially between various platforms
+It also contains the C# soucecode that directly interacts with the extern "C" dll

+All P/Invoke and marshalling stuff has been put in files in this directory, these files are likely the only ones that have to change materially between various hardware platforms.
+Al the higher level supporting C# code is in the folder above this one.
+The higher level supporting C# code might have to change between various .net platforms or .net implementations, so it is a benefit that the two sets of source code has been split up.

+Some CLI platforms (windows phone 7.5 for instance, windows phone 8.0 is sort of halfway there) do not support P/Invoke yet, in case we need to support such a platform before p/invoke gets ported to it, we will have to rely on c++/CLI, which is currently a microsoft only way of calling into a c++ program.
+In case we need it, we will have to create a c++/CLI wrapper, in ways similar to tight_c_cs.dll and tightdbcalls.cs that wraps the c++ classes into CLR classes

 Versions :

+c++ DLL  tight_c_cs.dll

+* 32 bit windows release
+* 32 bit windows debug
-- 64bit windows - microsoft .net (to be done)
+* 64 bit windows (r/d to be done)
-- 32bit windows - microsoft .net (in progress)
-- 64bit windows - mono (to be done)
+* nn bit linux mono (to be done)   (probably not built in visual studio)
-- 32bit windows - mono (to be done)
+* nn bit windows mono (to be done)
-- 64bit linux (possibly in several flavors) mono (to be done)
+* nn bit ios mono (to be done)     (probably not built in visual studio)

+C# tightdbcalls.cs

+* C# 5.0 / .net 4.5 32 bit release (Using P/Invoke)
+* C# 5.0 / .net 4.5 32 bit debug   (Using P/Invoke)
+* C# 5.0 / .net 4.5 64 bit release (Using P/Invoke) (to be done)
+* C# 5.0 / .net 4.5 64 bit debug   (Using P/Invoke) (to be done)
+* ..Versions tested with other CLI platforms (mono, windowsRT, windows phone, silverlight) to be done

+c++/CLI tight_cpp_CLI.dll

-- 32bit linux (possibly in several flavors) mono (to be done)
+windows (to be done)

 C# binding source stack :